FAQs

 -

-Contact me via the contact form on this website, on Headway, or through Psychology Today.
+Contact me via the contact form on this website, or through Psychology Today.

 We will schedule a 15-minute phone consultation to discuss your concerns and see if we are a good fit.